richardthorp/rodeo/README.md

 * The Search and Filter container
 * The 'Sort By:' links
-* 12 recipes cards per page, displayed on a responsive grid as descibed in the **/all_recipes** section.
+* 12 recipes cards per page, displayed on a responsive grid as described in the **/all_recipes** section.
     * Each card has a 'EDIT' button and a 'DELETE' button at the bottom
 * Pagination links
-* If the user is yet to add any recipes, the page instucts the user to add a recipe by clicking on the 'ADD A NEW RECIPE' button found on the page.
+* If the user is yet to add any recipes, the page instructs the user to add a recipe by clicking on the 'ADD A NEW RECIPE' button found on the page.
 ![The /added_recipes page with no recipes](static/images/readme-images/add-your-recipes.jpg "The /added_recipes page with no recipes")

 <a name='add-recipe'></a>
 #### **/add_recipe**
 This page contains the form with which users can upload their own recipes and is only accessible to logged-in users.
-If a non logged in user trues to tload the page, they are redirected to **/login**.
+If a non logged in user tries to load the page, they are redirected to **/login**.
 The form is broken into sections in order to not overwhelm the user and allow the page to flow steadily.

 * The form is validated by both the front and back-end and any requirements are clearly displayed to the user.
 * Additional inputs for 'Ingredients' and 'Instructions' can be rendered by clicking on the plus symbol.